miketang84/lglib/doc/intro.md

 List:contains(x)
 check whether a list instance has the element "x"

-List:count(x)
-counting times that element "x" repeats in the list "self"

-List:join(sep)
-simpe wrapper of table.concat() method

-List:sort(cmp)
-sort a list w.r.t. an order function "cmp", and it is a simple wrapper of table.sort(orderFunction)

-List:reverse()
-reversing the element order

 List:slice(start, stop, is_rev)
 -- select a piece of list with index from "start" to "stop" -- start, stop maybe nil, negative integer, or other values. the default value of "start" is 1, while #list for "stop" -- if is_rev is "rev", the returned list is in reversing order.

+List:sliceAssign(i1, i2, seq)
+assignment in the style of slicing

+	List:count(x)  -- counting times that element "x" repeats in the list "self" List:join(sep)  -- simpe wrapper of table.concat() method List:sort(cmp)  -- sort a list w.r.t. an order function "cmp", and it is a simple wrapper of table.sort(orderFunction) List:reverse()  -- reversing the element order

 queue-part [implemented as a lua-table] List:append(val)